michaelkamprath/eater-sap-1-improvements/expanded-control-logic/README.md

 ### SAP-1 Control Signals

 The existing SAP-1 control signals are listed below.
 In order to enable future expansion of the control signals and enhance clarity, new symbols for each control signal are provided.
+The new scheme allows for the use of 3 letters to identify the signal.
+Typically, the control signal name will be composes of one or two capital letters that unique identify the module the control signal pertains to, and is followed by one of the following lowercase characters, which specific meanings:

+* `i` - The module will input data from the bus
+* `o` - The module will output data to the bus
+* `e` - Enable a specialized function, typically counting
+* `f` - Input the status of flags from a particular source

+Some control signals will forgo the this naming convention in favor of more mnemonic names. `OUT` is prime example of this.
+The existing SAP-1 control signals then become:

 | Original Symbol | New Symbol |Component | Description |
 |:-:|:-:|:--|:--|